Finding a platform to sell your eCommerce goods on can be a royal pain.

 - Multiple Listing Creations.
 Instead of being limited to one listing, you’re able to create multiple listings while using spreadsheets and uploads (this feature is not available to sellers with an Individual account).

-- Inventory and Order Management.
+- Inventory and Order Management System.
 With a Professional Amazon account, you’re able to use reports and Amazon feeds to see what’s selling (as well as what isn’t) and you’ll be able to get a quick look at your inventory to see how many items you have left!
-With an Individual Amazon account, you can only access the online listing and order management (which means no reports or feeds for you).
+With an Individual Amazon account, you can only access the online listing and order management system (which means no reports or feeds for you).

 - Loads of Access.
 Want to go to the Amazon Marketplace Web Services to upload feeds, receive reports, and perform API functions?
 A pro account will get you that.